Frequently asked questions

 To find an image, try the following:

 - Some magazines have image archives.
-The Esquire cover gallery has all issues since 1933.
-These can be searched by date or subject
+These can be searched for online

 - Then there is a raft of other places to try:

-- Galactic Central has one of the biggest caches on the web with images listed by title alphabetically across 125 pages.
+- Galactic Central has one of the biggest caches with images listed by title alphabetically across 100+ pages.
 Biggest strength is US pulp magazines.
 There is often more than one cover per title.
 Click on each image for a larger version

-- MagazineArt.com is a database of mainly US cover images
+- MagazineArt.com is a US-only database of mainly US cover images

 - Commercial online poster galleries.
 Art.com has an archive that includes covers and pages from Good Housekeeping, London Herald, Redbook, Saturday Evening Post and Vogue